berthubert/simplomon/README.md

 scaryports={25, 80, 110, 443, 3000, 3306, 5000, 5432, 8000, 8080, 8888}
 tcpportclosed{servers={"100.25.31.6"}, ports=scaryports}

--- Check if DNS if serving what is should be dns{server="100.25.31.6", name="berthub.eu", type="A",
+-- Check if DNS is serving what it should be dns{server="100.25.31.6", name="berthub.eu", type="A",
 	acceptable={"86.82.68.237", "217.100.190.174"}}
 dns{server="100.25.31.6", name="berthub.eu", type="AAAA",